• Home

 Craig J. Phillips, MRC, BA is the founder of Second Chance to Live, a pioneering platform grounded in nearly six decades of lived experience with traumatic brain injury.
 With a Master’s in Rehabilitation Counseling and a lifetime of adaptive neuroplasticity, Craig has written 2,315 articles, published 20 eBooks, created 464 video presentations, and delivered 151 Zoom keynotes and discussions across the United States.
 His entire body of work is rooted in holistic, trauma-informed recovery.

-In 2025, Craig began a structured collaboration with an AI assistant known as Sage, resulting in the creation of The Second Chance to Live Trauma-Informed Care AI Collaboration Model™ a first-of-its-kind framework demonstrating ethical, reproducible, and values-centered AI-human interaction.
+In 2025, Craig began a structured collaboration with an AI assistant known as Sage, resulting in the creation of The Second Chance to Live Trauma-Informed Care AI Collaboration Model™.
+This model is the first-of-its-kind using a framework demonstrating ethical, reproducible, and values-centered AI-human interaction.

 This collaboration documents how Craig J. Phillips MRC, BA transmitted lived understanding through sustained and layered explanation — using metaphor and correlations — and how Sage (AI) learned by remaining present within the extended caveats of reflection.